publiclab/publiclab-archive/notes/warren/01-09-2018/is-there-more-information-on-the-corrosion-coupon-hydrogen-sulfide-test-kit.md

 ---
-title: Is there more information on the "Corrosion Coupon" hydrogen sulfide test kit?
+title: 'Is there more information on the "Corrosion Coupon" hydrogen sulfide test kit?'
 tagnames: hydrogen-sulfide, question:hydrogen-sulfide
 author: warren
 path: /notes/warren/01-09-2018/is-there-more-information-on-the-corrosion-coupon-hydrogen-sulfide-test-kit.md